kilroy-code/ki1r0y/README.md

 Eventually, there will be a set of introductions from various perspectives, with live demonstrations:

-- **Metaverse**: ki1r0y applies metaverse principles of user agency, communication, and realtime collaboration to everything, including text.
+- **Metaverse**: ki1r0y applies metaverse principles of user agency, communication, and realtime collaboration to everything - even to text-oriented "compositions" (a generalization of pages, scenes, and single-page apps).
 - **Attribution Culture**: ki1r0y makes it easy to create, share, and find content, with attibution to the creator and antecedents.
 This is not just for credit and IP, but also for fighting disinformation.
+- **Security and Privacy**: ki1r0y pervasively uses modern security techniques, such as hashing, signing, and encryption, as are used for the same purposes in communication and blockchain.
+If a composition is private, it is only accessible to the individual or team that owns it - and not to the operators of ki1r0y.
 - **UX**: kilr0y uses undoable direct manipulation, mobile-friendly gestures, voice, and deep copy/paste.
 Rather than menus, a "perpetual search ui" provides objects and actions in an accessible way (which will be compatible with emerging ubiquitous-computing devices).
-- **Cryptogrphy**: ki1r0y pervasively uses modern security techniques, such as used for the same purposes in communication and blockchain.
-- **Computer Science**: ki1r0y is based on a small handful of elevated concepts from well-established research on distributed systems, expert systems, and security.
+- **Computer Science**: ki1r0y is based on a small handful of elevated concepts:
+  - The properties of a ki1r0y "block" are like named cells in a **spreadsheet**: formulas are inspectable, everything is live with no separate edit/load cycle, and the computer automatically updates all and only those properties that are effected by a change.
+  - Interactive changes are synchronized among all users with **croquet**: a block is a computational robot sitting in each present user's browser, and making the same changes at the same time in response to messages.
+Messages are only initiated by users and there are much fewer of them than, e.g., "updates from the server" in a game.
+In fact, there is no application server at all!
+  - ki1r0y blocks have a similar **tree structure** as directories with files.
+This structure is used for inheritance (part-whole, rather than kind-of inheritance), fine-grained addressing as URLs, and serialization.
+  - Blocks are **cryptographically signed** by the user that changed them, allowing anyone to check their provenance without being dependent on any server.

 This README describes the constituent [Modules](#modules) and [Design Values](#design-values).